Direct Primary Care for Employers

 - A prescription drug plan – either stand-alone or purchased as part of a health insurance plan, or as a benefit of a health sharing plan.

 Most DPC plans do not include services specific to the maintenance of chronic conditions.
-These needs are also better addressed via a high-deductible health plan with an HSA or using a health sharing plan.
+These needs can be paid out of pocket or addressed via health insurance or using a health sharing plan.

 What’s Covered under a DPC Plan?